djbarker/containers/README.md

-dual-list
+Dual-list
 =========

-A list container where the objects are stored in two lists simultaneously.
+A list like container where objects are stored in two lists simultaneously.
+Also has a pool-like allocation scheme for efficiency.